manijehshirzadeh/plants-react-app/README.md

+App was offline, as Supabase put the database in pause, restored the database and now the app working with persistent data from Supabase.
 # Plants List, React + Supabase + Vercel + Bootstrap

 **The live version of this app is available at [https://plants-react-app-manijehshirzadeh.vercel.app/](https://plants-react-app-manijehshirzadeh.vercel.app/)**